This article is part of a larger series on POS Systems.

 12. Send Abandoned Cart Recovery Emails

 On average, between 70%–75% of online shopping carts are abandoned, which means they were filled up but the shopper left before completing the purchase.
-Without any infrastructure to beckon them back, all of these shoppers are simply a lost cause.
+Without any infrastructure to beckon customers back to their carts, all of these carts are simply a lost cause.
 However, if your website sends out a series of emails to remind customers about all they have left behind, you are more likely to end up turning that abandonment into a sale.

 13. Campaign for a Cause

-Another way that you can craft your customers’ experience and enhance your POS marketing is by making community partnerships and advertising them on the POS page.
+Another way that you can craft your customers’ experience and enhance your POS marketing is by making community partnerships and advertising them on the POS page or counter.
 This will let customers know what your business stands for and how they can become involved.
 Not only that, but your business’s alignment with a cause can even boost your sales.

 Did you know?

-According to Google’s 2020 Retail Holiday Guide, 46% of US shoppers would prefer buying from businesses that align with their values and seek out these brands.
+According to Google’s 2020 Retail Holiday Guide, 46% of US shoppers prefer buying from businesses that align with their values and seek out these brands.